-Informal Caregiving and Unmet Needs in China (Evidence from CLHLS data): The economic and population reforms in China led to a reduction in poverty and an increase in longevity for Chinese people.
-However, it also changed the family structure and increased the average life expectancy, resulting in a growing number of the elderly and in a declining number of informal caregivers.
-A large increase in life expectancy and prevalence of chronic diseases add a massive burden on already insufficient traditional informal care systems in which women play a major role of caregiving.
-The lack of infrastructure for formal caregiving systems in the country, which relied exclusively on filial piety for centuries, ends up increasing the number of people with unmet needs.
+Informal Caregiving and Unmet Needs in China (Evidence from CLHLS data): The economic and population reforms in China led to reduction in poverty and increase in longevity for Chinese people.
+However, it also changed the family structure and increased the average life expectancy, resulting in a growing number of elderly population and in a declining number of informal caregivers.
+A large increase in life expectancy and prevalence of chronic diseases add a massive burden on already insufficient traditional informal care system in which women play a major role of caregiving.
+The lack of infrastructure for formal caregiving system in the country, which relied exclusively on filial piety for centuries, ends up increasing the number of people with unmet needs.
 We analyse both CLHLS (Chinese Longitudinal healthy Longevity Survey) and WHO-SAGE (Study on Global Aging and Adult Health) data for China and observe the trends indicating the increase in unmet needs and decrease in availability of informal care.
-Figure 5.2 represents that the proportion of people with unmet needs rose continuously between 1998 and 2014, whereas Figure 5.1 indicates that availability of informal care decreased during the same time.
-We also observe a constant rise in the depletion of savings to fund long-term care, indicating that a lack of informal caregiving arrangements has increased the demand for formal care.
-However, the depletion of savings at a faster rate is not sustainable for elderly individuals who have very little or no earning source.
+Figure 5.2 represents that people with unmet needs risen continuously between 1998 and 2014, whereas Figure 5.1 indicates that availability of informal care decreased during the same time.
+We also observe that depletion of savings to fund the long-term care has risen constantly pointing that lack of informal caregiving arrangements increasing the demand for formal care.
+However, the depletion of savings at a faster rate is not sustainable for elderly individuals who has less or no earning source.
 Also, the decline in filial piety comes at the cost of psychological wellbeing for elderly people as it negatively affects their overall health.
-Children/grandchild are the major sources of finance for elderly populations, but the share of children supporting their parents/grandparents financially is continuously in decline from 1998 to 2014.
+Figure 4.11 represents that children/grandchild are the major sources of finance for elderly population, but the share of children supporting their parents/grandparents financially is continuously in decline from 1998 to 2014.
 In addition, we draw projections for China till 2050 that indicate the expected trends for the demand of care (Figure 5.3), supply of informal care (Figure 5.4), source of financing (Figure 5.5), and unmet needs (Figure 5.6).